vmad18/hypickle-quiz-bot/README.md

 - Only works on Hypixel! (except for the calculator)

 # Commands
-- /quizbot - Enables the bot.
+- /quizbot - Enables/Disables the bot.
 - /quzbot help - Open the help menu.
 - calculate: (equation) - Returns the solved equation (if it is possible/intepertable)